FortranVBA/DAP4/readme.md

 ## Generate flake8 report

 - To generate flake8 report, activate your environment (see above) and type ```flake8``` in your terminal (configuration is taken from .flake8 file).
+The generated flake8 report is located in flake-report folder.